-(1) Initial Request.
-Any employee who receives a mandatory review request for a document containing RD/FRD information or NSI shall send the request to the local Classification Officer for review and transmittal to the Director of Declassification for processing.

-(2) Appeal of Denials.
+- (1) Initial Request.
+Any employee who receives a mandatory review request for a document containing RD/FRD information or NSI shall send the request to the local Classification Officer for review and transmittal to the Director of Nuclear and National Security Information for processing. - (2) Appeal of Denials.

-- (a) Restricted Data/Formerly Restricted Data.
-The Director of Security Affairs shall make the final appeal determination on any RD/FRD portion of a document that was previously denied by DOE. - (b) National Security Information.
+(a) Restricted Data/Formerly Restricted Data.
+The Director of Security Affairs shall make the final appeal determination on any RD/FRD portion of a document that was previously denied by DOE, including NNSA.

+- (b) National Security Information.
 The Director of Security Affairs shall make the appeal determination on any NSI portion of a document that was previously denied.
 If such determination has not been received within 180 working days of filing the appeal or if the requester is dissatisfied with the final determination, the requester may seek further review by the Interagency Security Classification Appeals Panel, as described in Appendix A to 32 CFR Part 2001. - d.
 Systematic Reviews.
-The Director of Declassification oversees the systematic review program for classified documents originated by DOE. - (1) Restricted Data/Formerly Restricted Data.
+The Director of Nuclear and National Security Information oversees the systematic review program for classified documents originated by DOE, including NNSA. - (1) Restricted Data/Formerly Restricted Data.
 The local classification office shall ensure that documents containing RD/FRD information are periodically and systematically reviewed for declassification.
 Such reviews shall be based on the degree of public and researcher interest and the likelihood of declassification upon review. - (2) National Security Information.
 The local classification office shall ensure that documents containing NSI that have been exempted from automatic declassification are periodically and systematically reviewed for declassification.
-Such reviews shall be based on the degree of public and researcher interest and the likelihood of declassification upon review.
+Such reviews shall be based on the degree of public and researcher interest and the likelihood of declassification upon review. - e.

-e.
 Other Reviews.
 The local classification office shall ensure that documents or material containing RD/FRD information or NSI are reviewed for declassification for any reason other than those defined in Paragraphs 5a-5d above (e.g., congressional testimony, litigation, and reviews to preclude erroneous automatic declassification).